-SQL Stream Builder is a job management interface to compose and run Streaming SQL on streams, as well as to create durable data APIs for the results.
+SQL Stream Builder is a job management interface to compose and run Continuous Streaming SQL on streams using Apache Flink as an engine, as well as to create REST APIs for the results.

 Cloudera Platform

 Implementing Flink on the Cloudera Platform allows you to easily integrate with Runtime components, and have all the advantages of cluster and service management with Cloudera Manager.